investian/investian.in/content/pages/index.md

     features:
       - title: 'BONUS:'
         subtitle: >-
-          FREE simulation tools for equity research and real-time portfolio management
+          A practical simulation case study for buying/selling equities in real-time market and constructing an virtual portfolio worth ₹10,00,000 and backtest it's performance.
+All for free.
         image: images/pink-sycamore.png
         image_alt: Brandon Guidelines
         media_position: right